Crossfit202/SuperTicTacToe/README.md

 ASSIGNED TASKS:

 Maxwell:
-next move function - highlight the board where the next move needs to be made reset board button
+Can only select from the highlighted board universal sizing for everything. (media queries? fixed widths and heights?)

 Cross:
+reset board button

-Checkwin(parameters, 1 board so that it can be used for individual and whole board) function - board notifies you when a player has won the board. if someone wins, you can't play on the board anymore and displays who won.
+Checkwin(parameters, 1 board so that it can be used for individual and whole board) function - board notifies you when a player has won the board.

 UPCOMING TASKS:

-- general amination and asthetics.
+- general animation and asthetics.
 - scoreboard displays and counters. "_____ has won" (storing variables with player names)
 - universal sizing for everything. (media queries? fixed widths and heights?)
-- Save and Load Game Feature
+- Save and Load Game Feature (database)
+- graphics over a board for a winner